X League (women's football)

 The Extreme Football League (X League) is a women's semi-professional indoor American football league operating in the United States.
-The league was originally founded in 2009 as the Lingerie Football League (LFL), and later rebranded as the Legends Football League in 2013.
+The league was originally founded in 2009 as the Lingerie Football League (LFL), and it was later rebranded as the Legends Football League in 2013.

-On December 13, 2019, the league announced that it would not be holding a 2020 season; instead, it had restructured under its current name, placing new teams mostly in the same locations as the 2019 LFL season.
-The league also did not operate during 2021, amid the COVID-19 pandemic.
-The X League's eight-team 2022 season spanned June to September, concluding with the restructured league's inaugural championship, the X Cup, won by the Chicago Blitz.
+They did not play in 2020 or 2021 amid the COVID-19 pandemic.
+It returned in 2022, concluding with the restructured league's inaugural championship, the X Cup, won by the Chicago Blitz.

-Since 2021, the league is owned by Mike Ditka, a former National Football League (NFL) player and an inductee of the Pro Football Hall of Fame.
+Since 2021, the league has been owned by Mike Ditka, a former National Football League (NFL) player and an inductee of the Pro Football Hall of Fame.
 Samantha Gordon was also named an owner in May 2022.

-The league is scheduled for return in 2026, as a hybrid format of tackle and flag football.
+They did not play from 2023 to 2025 but were scheduled to return in 2026 as a hybrid format of tackle and flag football; the season did not materialize and the league has been silent as to why or as to its present or future status.